Azure-Samples/sql-agentic-app-with-fabric/README.md

-# 🏦  AI Banking App with SQL, Flask and Typescript
+# 🏦  Agentic Banking App with SQL in Fabric

-**AI Banking App** is an interactive web application designed to simulate a modern banking dashboard.
-Its primary purpose is to serve as an educational tool, demonstrating how SQL-based databases are leveraged across different types of workloads: **OLTP**, **OLAP**, and **AI-driven analysis**.
+**Agentic Banking App** is an interactive web application designed to simulate a modern banking dashboard.
+Its primary purpose is to serve as an educational tool, demonstrating:
+- How SQL-based databases are leveraged across different types of workloads: **OLTP**, **OLAP**,
+- How agile **AI-driven analysis and insight discovery** can be enbaled via prescriptive data models in Fabric.

-Through a hands-on interface, users can see the practical difference between writing a new transaction to the database, running complex analytical queries on historical data, and using natural language to ask an AI to query the database for them.
+Through a hands-on interface, users can see the practical difference between writing a new transaction to the database, running analytical queries on historical data, and using natural language to ask an agent to query the database for them.

 ---